Huhngoku/ADVOCATE/go-patch/README.md

     - 'op' (L/LR/T/TR/U/UR): L if it is a lock, LR if it is a rlock, T if it is a trylock, TR if it is a rtrylock, U if it is an unlock, UR if it is an runlock
     - 'exec' (e/o): e if the operation was successfully finished, o otherwise
-    - 'suc' (s/f): s if the trylock was successful, f otherwise -'file' (string): file where the operation was called
+    - 'suc' (s/f): s if the trylock was successful, f otherwise
+    - 'file' (string): file where the operation was called
     - 'line' (number): line where the operation was called
   - WaitGroup: W,'id','op','exec','delta','val','file':'line'
     - 'id' (number): id of the mutex